snackdriven/meh-trics/README.md

 - **Minimize migrations**: when iterating locally, update the latest migration file rather than creating a new one until the change is deployed.
 This keeps the history small and avoids unnecessary steps on new environments.
 - **Run tests**: execute `bun run test` to make sure unit tests still pass.
 Run `bun install` beforehand to populate `node_modules`; missing dependencies will cause `vitest` to fail.

+### Troubleshooting
+If you encounter errors like `column "archived_at" does not exist`, restart the backend with `encore run` to apply any pending database migrations.
+Migrations run automatically when the server starts, so be sure to restart after pulling new changes.

 ## Deployment
 Check `DEVELOPMENT.md` for detailed deployment instructions, including how to deploy to Encore Cloud or self‑host using Docker.